Protecting my privacy

 Tips for using electronic lab forms

 GetCheckedOnline lets you save your lab form to your mobile device instead of printing it.
 This has some security risks that you should know about.
 While your lab form does not show your name or email address, it does show which STI tests you are getting and you may want to keep this information confidential.
+It is important to create a new lab form before each time you test.
+Do not use a lab form that you have saved more than once.

 Here are some things you should know: